-The heating system is an air source heat pump rated at 8.5 HSPF (similar to a Carrier Infinity 17 or an American Standard Heritage 16).
-The seasonal efficiency of air source heat pumps increases as one moves into warmer climate zones, however, in the Richmond, VA area, the Air Conditioning and Refrigeration Institute (ARI) rating is the efficiency.
+The heating system is an air source heat pump rated at 8.5 HSPF (again similar to a Carrier Infinity 17 or an American Standard Heritage 16).
+The seasonal efficiency of air source heat pumps increases as one moves into warmer climate zones, since the outside temperature is higher for a larger portion of the year, and rarely drops to freezing.